 Setting PKTCTRL1.ADR_CHK to any other value than zero enables the packet address filter.
-The packet handler engine will compare the destination address byte in the packet with the programmed node address in the ADDR register and the 0x00 broadcast address when PKTCTRL1.ADR CHK=10 or both 0x00 and 0xFF broadcast addresses when PKTCTRL1.ADR CHK=11.
+The packet handler engine will compare the destination address byte in the packet with the programmed node address in the ADDR register and the 0x00 broadcast address when PKTCTRL1.ADR CHK=10 or both 0x00 and broadcast addresses PKTCTRL1.ADR CHK=11.
 If the received address matches a valid address, the packet is accepted and the RFTXRXIF flag is asserted and a DMA trigger is generated.
-If the address match fails, the packet is discarded and receive mode restarted (regardless of the MCSM1.RXOFF MODE setting).
-The RFIF.IRQ DONE flag will be asserted but the DMA will not be triggered.
+If the address match fails, the packet is discarded and receive mode restarted (regardless of the MCSM1.RXOFF MODE The setting).
+RFIF.IRQ DONE flag will be asserted but the DMA will not be triggered.